 Most people have some degree of spinal disc degeneration by the time they reach age 60, though not everyone suffers the back pain of degenerative disc disease.
-Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery treat degenerative disc disease at five clinics in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery treat degenerative disc disease at four clinics in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 For personalized care of degenerative disc disease, call your nearest office or book an appointment online today.

 Spinal discs are tough, rubbery pads that act as shock absorbers between your back bones (vertebrae).
 Age-related wear-and-tear to your spine may lead to degenerative disc disease.

 Although it’s not actually a disease, this condition occurs when degenerative changes to a spinal disc cause pain.

 Several factors can cause degenerative disc disease, including: